Az-Net/Flipper-Online/README.md

 ### Flipper Online is no longer going to be a game isolated to Flipper Devices, but will use entire operating systems as a competitive battleground for user player-versus-player interactions.

+## Flipper Ønline (FØ) – Evolving Beyond Automata:

+Flipper Ønline (FØ /Eff:Null/) is undergoing a significant transformation, expanding its scope from a Flipper-centric game to a full-fledged player-versus-player (PvP) experience leveraging entire operating systems as battlegrounds.
+While the original cellular automata concept is being discarded, the core principles of Digimon, Megaman, and Scannerz V-Pets continue to inspire its development.

+**The New Vision:**

+FØ envisions a competitive environment where players utilize their Flipper Zero devices as "Digivices" to manage and control their unique digital entities within dedicated operating system instances.
+These entities, previously represented as simple cells, will evolve into more complex and autonomous agents, battling for dominance within virtualized environments.

+**Key Elements of the Redesigned FØ:**

+* **Operating Systems as Battlegrounds:** Instead of a self-contained game on the Flipper, FØ will utilize entire operating systems (potentially Windows 2000 Datacenter or similar) as the arena for player interactions.
+This provides a vastly expanded and dynamic environment for battles and strategic gameplay.
+* **Flipper Zero as the Digivice:** The Flipper Zero retains its role as the primary interface and management tool for each player's digital entity.
+Its diverse functionalities (HID scripting, Sub-GHz communication, U2F, Bluetooth, USB storage, etc.) will be leveraged for interacting with and controlling the virtualized environment.
+* **Evolving Digital Entities:** The concept of simple hexadecimal-based cells is being replaced by more sophisticated digital entities.
+These entities will possess unique characteristics, abilities, and evolutionary paths, inspired by the Digimon franchise.
+They will be capable of learning, adapting, and potentially even developing personalities through player interactions.
+* **Player-versus-Player Combat:** FØ will focus on competitive PvP gameplay, where players pit their digital entities against each other in strategic battles within the virtualized operating system environments.
+* **Online Multiplayer:**  The game will incorporate online multiplayer functionalities, allowing players to connect and compete with others remotely.
+This will involve a dedicated server infrastructure and potentially a community-driven ecosystem for sharing entities, strategies, and custom game rules.

+**Retained Elements and Inspirations:**

+* **Digimon, Megaman, and Scannerz V-Pets:** The core inspiration from these franchises remains, particularly the concepts of digital companions, evolution, and strategic battles.
+* **Flipper Zero's Versatility:** The Flipper Zero's diverse hardware and software capabilities will be central to the gameplay experience, providing a unique and engaging way to interact with the digital entities and the virtualized environments.

+**Future Development:**

+* **Expanding Entity Complexity:**  The design of the digital entities will evolve beyond simple hexadecimal strings, potentially incorporating more sophisticated data structures and algorithms to govern their behavior and evolution.
+* **Developing the Combat System:** The combat system will be refined to provide a strategic and engaging PvP experience within the operating system environments.
+* **Building the Online Infrastructure:** A robust server infrastructure and client-side applications will be developed to support online multiplayer functionalities, including matchmaking, communication, and data synchronization.
+* **Creating a Community Ecosystem:** FØ will encourage community involvement through the development of tools, resources, and platforms for sharing custom entities, strategies, and game modifications.

+**In Conclusion:**

+Flipper Ønline is embarking on an ambitious journey to redefine the boundaries of Flipper Zero gaming.
+By leveraging the power of virtualized operating systems and drawing inspiration from beloved franchises, FØ aims to create a unique and engaging player-versus-player experience that empowers users to cultivate, train, and battle their own personalized digital companions.
+As the project progresses, the community's involvement will be crucial in shaping the future of this exciting new gaming paradigm.

+# Old Project Info

 # Flipper-Online
 Flipper Ønline (FØ /Eff:Null/)